MichaelHBaker/ecam_web/README.md

 ### What's Built: Data Infrastructure ✓

-The application currently provides a **complete data collection and management foundation**:
+The application provides data collection and management capabilities:
 - Hierarchical organization (Projects → Locations → Measurements → Datasets)
 - Multi-tenant access control with temporal tracking
-- Sophisticated data import pipeline (CSV, Excel with encoding detection)
+- Data import pipeline (CSV, Excel with encoding detection)
 - Timeseries data storage with indexing
-- Custom tree-based CRUD with lazy loading
+- Tree-based CRUD with lazy loading
 - RESTful API with authentication
-- Production-ready security and validation layers
+- Security and validation layers

-**This represents significant engineering work** and provides a solid foundation for energy data management.
+This infrastructure handles data organization and storage but does not process or analyze the data.

-### Critical Missing Functionality: Analytics & Intelligence Layer ✗
+### Missing: Analytics & Intelligence Layer ✗

-However, the **core value proposition** of an "Energy Charting and Metrics" application is **not yet implemented**:
+The core functionality implied by "Energy Charting and Metrics" is not implemented:

 #### **1. Mathematical Modeling System** (Highest Priority)
-The application name suggests analytical capabilities, but there is currently **no modeling infrastructure**:
+No modeling infrastructure exists:
 - **No equation/expression models** - Cannot define mathematical relationships between measurements
 - **No operators or parameters** - No computational framework for energy calculations
 - **No coefficients or templates** - Cannot create reusable calculation models